google-labs-code/jules-awesome-list/README.md

 - `// Write a Pytest fixture to mock this external API call...`
   <sub>For Python projects using Pytest and needing robust mocking for testing.</sub>

+- `// Write end-to-end tests for this React form using Playwright...`
+  <sub>Ensures full flow coverage from input to API call.</sub>